Sajid Khan

-Sajjad Khan (born 28 December 1951) is an Indian actor and singer.
+Sajid Khan (28 December 1951 – 22 December 2023) was an Indian actor and singer.
 Born into poverty in the Bombay slums, he became the adopted son of Bollywood filmmaker Mehboob Khan, founder of Mehboob Studios.
 He worked in a handful of Indian films, debuting in his father's Academy Award-nominated Mother India (1957) and its sequel Son of India (1962).
 He later found more success overseas, working in international productions, including films and television shows in North America, such as Maya (1966) and its television adaptation, as well as the Philippines and United Kingdom.
 He was a teen idol in North America and the Philippines from the late 1960s to early 1970s.

 Early life and debut

 Sajid was a poor child from the slums of Bombay (now Mumbai), in India's then Bombay State (now Maharashtra), before he was discovered by Bollywood filmmaker Mehboob Khan.
 Sajid started acting as a child appearing as the younger version of Sunil Dutt's character Birju in Mehboob Khan's Academy Award-nominated Hindi film Mother India (1957).
 Sajid was unknown at the time.
 His salary in the film was ₹750.
 He was later adopted by Mehboob Khan and his wife Sardar Akhtar, who named him Sajid Khan.